Ji-Xpress/documentation/README.md

 # Ji-Xpress Documentation
 Welcome to the Ji-Xpress documentation.
-Ji-Xpress is a fun and engaging platform for Story Tellers to tell their stories in the form of fun and engaging games.
-The tool is developed to with intuitive visual experiences that will make telling these engaging stories dead simple.
+Ji-Xpress is a fun and engaging platform for Kids and enthusiasts to learn the art of coding and game creation.
+It employs highly visual and highly intuitive scene creation and game coding tools.

 ## Product Features

-* Visual WYSIWYG editor for Story Scenes.
+* Visual WYSIWYG editor for Game Scenes.
 * Visual Code Editor for various Game objects.
 * Ability to work accross multiple Scenes.
 * Ability to manage different projects each with different customizations.

+## Terminology

+* **Story** - A single story is a single game project.
+Each game project is called a story.

 ## The Ji-Xpress interface